Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states it returns annotations for a property and explains what annotations are used for.
-It is specific enough to distinguish from sibling tools like get_property_details or run_report, though it does not explicitly differentiate.
+Clearly states 'Returns annotations for a property' and explains what annotations are used for.
+Differentiates from sibling tools like get_property_details or run_report which serve different purposes.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.